kvasdopil/food/README.md

 The following user stories are planned but not yet implemented:

 - **US-30**: As a user, I want to see a dedicated page listing all my favorited recipes so I can easily access my saved recipes.
-- **US-31**: As a user, I want to search for recipes by name or keywords so I can quickly find specific recipes.
+- **US-31**: As a user, I want to search for recipes by name or keywords so I can quickly find specific recipes. ✅ **Implemented**: Search bar in feed layout allows searching by recipe name and tags.
+Search query persists in URL as `q=` parameter and can be combined with tag filters (e.g., `/feed?tags=vegetarian&q=pasta`).
 - **US-32**: As a user, I want the feed to preserve scroll position when navigating back from a recipe page so I don't lose my place while browsing.
 - **US-33**: As a user, I want to see recipe variations (e.g., vegetarian versions) so I can find alternative versions of recipes I like.
 - **US-34**: As a user, I want to see prep time and cooking time for recipes so I can plan my cooking schedule. ✅ **Implemented**: Database schema includes `prep_time_minutes` and `cook_time_minutes` fields, populated from YAML files.
 Cooking time is displayed on recipe pages and feed cards, showing the total time (rounded up to nearest 15 minutes) in a format like "1h", "45m", or "30m".